 - Xenogenic Bone Grafts: Xenogenic bone grafts, or xenografts, use bone harvested from another species like a cow.

-Dr. Jung will go over your options and discuss the pros and cons of each type in order to help you make the best decision for your individual case.
+Dr. Jung will go over your options and discuss the pros and cons of each type in order to help you make the decision for your individual case.

 of Bone Grafting